 The next step is to use this information to critically assess the way you and others are thinking when key decisions are being made.
 In other words, slow down the decision-making process and unpack the implicit associations that are being made.
 Don’t just rely on your default settings to come to a decision and be wary of others who insist on relying on ‘gut instincts’ alone.

-Laura Douglas is a Senior Associate at Justitia.
+Laura Douglas is Special Counsel at Justitia.
 To view her profile, click here.

 This article has been published in the Law Institute Journal’s ‘According to Merit’ column.